mayamistry/spring2020-cpsc350sec02-assignment3/README.md

--Worked with Jessie Roux on theory of the assignment (drew outlines and clarified questions we had) -Got some help from the SI regarding an error I had for my template classes
+-Worked with Jessie Roux on theory of the assignment (drew outlines and clarified questions we had) -Got some help from the SI regarding an error I had for my template classes -Office Hours on 3/30: got help from the professor on how to do the memory allocation and figured out how print all errors instead of one